MathieuNls/bug-taxonomy/03_dataset.md

 In this section, the time is expressed in days [@Weiss2007; @Zhang2012; @Zhang2013].

 When combined, both ecosystem amounts in the following order $T2_{time}^4 > T4_{time}^1 \gg T1_{time}^3 \gg T3_{time}^2$.
-This contradicts the finding of Saha  *et al.*, however, they did not study the Netbeans ecosystem in their paper [@Saha2014].
+These findings contradicts the finding of Saha  *et al.*, however, they did not study the Netbeans ecosystem in their paper [@Saha2014].

 ### Comments